pabloguarneros/Superman/README.md

     - 2) We must rename objects and elements, so people with visual impairment can use the platform too.

 ## Sources
-Icons made by xnimrodx from www.flaticon.com and Freepik from www.flaticon.com Safety Plan downloaded from https://suicidepreventionlifeline.org/ Intro Citation: https://www.bbc.com/future/article/20190313-why-more-men-kill-themselves-than-women
+Icons made by xnimrodx, Becris, and Freepik from www.flaticon.com Safety Plan downloaded from https://suicidepreventionlifeline.org/ Intro Citation: https://www.bbc.com/future/article/20190313-why-more-men-kill-themselves-than-women
 ##